CryptoOutcasts/Whitelist_API/README.md

 How to run:
 Clone the repo (obviously)

-1) Install dependencies
+1) Install dependencies using yarn install
-yarn install

 2) add your own API key to restrict others from using your API located in .env file